michelleberry/michelleberry/README.md

 - 💔 Used to love (and still kinda): Painting, drawing, rollerskating
 - 🎱 Wants to get better at: DJing
 - ❌ Hates: Pickles
-- 🏄‍♀️ This summer i'm: gonna build a gaming PC, learn unity + graphics stuff, & look for a new grad job!